We understand that during the initial waiting period for your UC payment you may worry about buying food, and feeding your household or family.

 - Cook from scratch – Save money by cutting back on takeaways.
 Preparing and cooking your own meals is generally cheaper than buying a takeaway or a ready meal, and because it’s easier to control what goes in to your dish, it can be healthier.

-- Beware of BOGOF offers – Special discounts such as buy-one-get-one-free (BOGOF) deals can offer good value, but be careful: only buy items you actually need and are likely to keep and use – tinned or frozen fruit and veg or rice and pasta are a good example.
+- Beware of BOGOF offers – Special discounts such as buy-one-get-one-free (BOGOF) deals can offer good value, but be careful: only buy items you actually need and are likely to keep and use – tinned or frozen fruit and veg or rice and pasta are good examples.

 - Think healthy – snacking on a carrot or an apple is much healthier than a chocolate bar – and much cheaper too!